 First permit me to tell part of my story.
 I was saved in the 1970s Jesus Movement, which rescued America from the growing destruction of the drug-addled counter-cultural revolution, and free love (which benefited men, not women), and “peace maaaan!” which was just plain “stupid” (Carl’s favorite word in his chapter on race in his book Own the Moment, see below).
 I was never part of the drug-and-hippie culture, but I saw the destruction first hand.

 Moving on, from salvation in the Jesus Movement until now, I have attended churches similar to the one Pastor Carl leads (but without the flashing lights) in the Charismatic Renewal.
-I have been going to Hillsong LA from February 2018 to now.
+I have been going to Hillsong LA from February 2018 to updated: until May 2019.

 Now let’s get down to racial matters.